camdecoster/camdecoster.github.io/src/content/blog/get-specific-values-from-an-array-of-hashes-in-ruby.md

 # [{:title=>"Book 1", :length=>400}, {:title=>"Book 2", :length=>300}, {:title=>"Book 3", :length=>425}]
 ```

-☝️ This is a bit different since you're choosing columns with `select`, but the result is the same.
+☝️ This is a bit different since you're choosing columns with `select{:ruby}`, but the result is the same.